DataCueCo/slate/source/index.html.md

 > The above command returns a 204 response code

-Record activity on a users shopping cart, typically when the cart is viewed, or an item is added or removed.
+Record whenever the users shopping cart changes.
+Whenever the user:

+- Adds a product to the cart
+- Removes a product from the cart
+- Updates a product in the cart (e.g. changes quantity)
+- Clears the cart

 ### Request parameters